kaixxx/noScribe/README.md

 ```
 git clone -b macOS https://github.com/gernophil/noScribe.git
 ```
-Create and activate a conda environment using the `environment.yaml` File (this will create the environment `noScribe`):
+Create and activate a conda environment using the `environment_pyobjc.yaml` File (this will create the environment `noScribe_pyobjc`).
+You can ignore the other environment(_x).yaml files since they are for internal use:
 ```
 cd noScribe
-conda env create -f environment.yaml # or better: mamba env create -f environment.yaml
+conda env create -f environment_pyobjc.yaml # or better: mamba env create -f environment_pyobjc.yaml
-conda activate noScribe
+conda activate noScribe_pyobjc
 ```
 Run `noScribe.py` with Python:
 ```